New summer camps in Des Moines at risk amid hiring challenges

 Fletcher also said she is hopeful everything will work out.

-If you are interested in apply, you can visit dmparks.org for more information.
+If you are interested in applying, you can visit dmparks.org for more information.